mjrgh/DCSExplorer/README.md

 # DCS Explorer

 This project is the result of some pinball archaeology, an attempt to better understand the DCS audio format.
-DCS is the name of the audio system used in Williams pinball machines, including those from sub-brands Bally and Midway, from 1993 through 1998.
-DCS stores the audio data using a proprietary compressed digital audio format that's similar in design to mainstream formats like MP3, AAC, and Vorbis, and the player system has some special features tailored to the event-driven environment of an arcade game.
+DCS (for Digital Compression System) is the sound system used in Williams/&ZeroWidthSpace;Bally/&ZeroWidthSpace;Midway pinball machines from 1993 through 1998.
+DCS stores the audio data using a proprietary compressed digital audio format that's similar in design to mainstream formats like MP3, AAC, and Vorbis, and the playback system has some special features tailored to the event-driven environment of an arcade game.

 In the pinball machines, DCS was physically implemented with a purpose-built circuit board based on the Analog Devices ADSP-2105 processor.
+The ADSP-2105 was essentially a general-purpose CPU that had some special optimizations tailored to DSP applications.
 But the hardware is only incidental; DCS is really a software platform that can be implemented on any CPU that's fast enough to do the playback decoding in real time.
-Today's PCs are plenty fast enough, and even a modern single-board computer like a Raspberry Pi can easily handle the job.
-There's no longer any need for a dedicated circuit board with a specialized DSP chip.
+CPU chips today are so much faster than the chips of the 1990s that there's no longer any need for specially optimized DSP chips like the ADSP-2105.
+Any modern PC can easily handle the work of decoding DCS in real time, and in fact, even a small single-board computer like a Raspberry Pi can do the job without breaking a sweat.
+This makes it possible to re-create the DCS decoder as a portable C++ program, without any special CPU hardware requirements or hand-optimized assembly language.

 The internal details of the DCS format have never been published (until now), so it's always been difficult to find out exactly what's